Death Game: Plot

 In October 1975, George Manning, a successful San Francisco Bay Area businessman, is left home alone on his 40th birthday while his wife Karen tends to a family emergency.
 A thunderstorm begins that evening and George is greeted at the door by two attractive young women, drenched from the rain.
 The ladies, who introduce themselves as Jackson and Donna, explain to him that they intended to reach an address for a party on the other side of town when their car broke down.
 He invites them inside to dry off and make a call for a friend to pick them up.

 After the three chat pleasantly for a while, Jackson finds her way to a bathroom sauna.
 Donna eventually joins her, and George, curious about where they had gone, walks in on them bathing in the hot tub.
 The happily-married man is then seduced and coerced into sex with the two strangers.
 The following morning George awakes to find his guests cooking breakfast.
 Surprised that they had not left the night before, George is given a vague excuse as to why they never departed.

 It quickly becomes apparent that the girls have no intention of leaving.
 They become uncooperative, obnoxious, and defiant of George as they begin rummaging through the house's contents, putting on his wife's clothes, and even vandalizing the property.
 George, increasingly upset over their unwelcome presence, threatens to call the police.
-He stops when Jackson claims that the two are actually underage, and if caught he could face charges of statutory rape, a lengthy prison sentence, and the dissolution of his family life and career.
-After narrowly avoiding the girls being discovered by a visiting client, George attempts to contact the authorities once again before Jackson agrees that they will leave on the condition that George drive them.
+He stops when Jackson claims that the two are underage, and if caught he could face charges of statutory rape, a lengthy prison sentence, and the dissolution of his family life and career.
+After narrowly avoiding the girls being discovered by a visiting maid, George attempts to contact the authorities once again before Jackson agrees that they will leave on the condition that George drive them.